Liberation of Tirana

+The Liberation of Tirana was the capture of the city by the communist forces during World War II in Albania.
+Albanian Partisans launched an attack on the German occupying forces in Tirana to seize the capital city.

 Description

 The brigade forces fighting in the capital continued their attacks on the destruction of the encircled enemy, and in the morning of November 16 they were thrown into the final assault on the liberation of Tirana.
 As a result, forces of Brigade I occupied the House of Officers, Sahati, Theater, etc. Brigade VIII forces advanced on Kavaja Street and met with the right wing of Brigade I, narrowing even more the ring of enemy siege in the center of the capital.
 The enemy stood fiercely in ministry buildings, at the Bank, at the City Hall, and at the London hotel (where the National Historic Museum was built).
 The fighting continued very harsh throughout the day.
 At night, on November 17, the German command did not see any rescue opportunities.
 While all the conditions had been created to undermine or capture these forces, the Germans, taking advantage of the darkness of the night, emerged from the siege and clustered in the Aviation field.
 From there, after being organized for march, they moved towards Vora to Shkodra.

 The last German forces retreating from Tirana were hit on the Tirana - Vora - Laç road.
 On the morning of November 17, 1944, after 19 days of severe and uninterrupted war, the capital of Albania, Tirana, was freed.
 The attack operation for the liberation of Tirana was prepared and developed in the framework of the UNÇSH's general crackdown on the full liberation of Albania.
 It was the continuation and the culmination of the general offense.